 So how does a lump of coal or a ray of sun become the electricity that our lightbulbs, computers, and appliances can use?
 Let’s take a closer look at electricity generation for the UK’s main fuels.

-Coal: Pulverised thermal coal is burned in power stations, creating heat that turns water into steam.
+Pulverised thermal coal is burned in power stations, creating heat that turns water into steam.
 At high pressures this steam is used to turn turbines connected to electrical generators.
-The UK has seven active coal-fire power stations, distinguished in the landscape by their mammoth cooling towers.
+The UK has seven active coal-fired power stations, distinguished in the landscape by their mammoth cooling towers.
 All are slated to close by 2025 as the UK moves decisively away from coal.

-Gas: The same stuff that runs your boilers and cookers is used to generate electricity, either by being burned similarly to coal to create steam that turns turbines or with a gas turbine, where pressurised gas causes the turbine blades to spin, producing electricity.
+The same stuff that runs your boilers and cookers is used to generate electricity, either by being burned similarly to coal to create steam that turns turbines or with a gas turbine, where pressurised gas causes the turbine blades to spin, producing electricity.
 Voila, volts that can power our gadgets, from the gas that heats our dinners.

-Nuclear: Heat released by nuclear reactions spins steam turbines, generating electricity.
+Heat released by nuclear reactions spins steam turbines, generating electricity.
 This process is conducted at fifteen reactors at the UK’s seven nuclear power plants.

-Wind: Airflow mechanically turns turbines that produce electricity, on both offshore and onshore wind farms.
+Airflow mechanically turns turbines that produce electricity, on both offshore and onshore wind farms.
 The UK is a global leader in wind power, home to the world’s largest wind farm, the Walney Extension, where 87 190m turbines spread over the area of 20,000 football pitches off the coast of Cumbria generates enough electricity to power 600,000 homes.

 Most British homes use two sources of fuel: electricity and natural gas, which powers boilers and cookers.
 Natural gas is extracted through offshore drilling, delivered to the coast, and is fed into the National Transmission System, which processes gas and transmits it through a series of pipelines to power stations and to gas distribution companies, which route it to your home and hob.